arbCoding/PsSp/README.md

 ```
 To make PsSp, which will be inside the ./bin/ directory.

-**NOTE** For MacOS user's, if you want a stand-alone Application file (no need to execute from the terminal) there are
-additional requirements.
-Please see the [additional instructions](#special-macos-application)

 ---
 ### Tests
 To make the test programs (test programs will go inside the ./bin/test/ directory) run